PhilRSmith/WebappPRS/README.md

 - Established connection to mongoDB atlas
 - Can load pages/images from the DB onto the webpage (server endpoints made, basic api)
 - Established browsing links to each page in the DB from the frontend (that is to say potential comics should now be individually viewable)
+- Added in user login/token system for regular users and admins
+- Added comic upload feature for administrators

 Next Steps:
-- Add in user login/token system for regular users and admins
+- Add protected routes
-- Add comic upload feature for administrators
+- Add about authors page
 - Add small settings/profile functionality to users
 - Add Register Functionality for guests
 - Add buttons to view previous or next comic "Issues"